elijahhager20/Vici/README.md

 You'll probaly get errors if you delete any files or folders, so probaly don't touch those.

 As of now, there are no built in ways of adding, removing, or editing files.
-So I guess you'll have to just do it on you're own. ¯\\_(ツ)_/¯
+So I guess you'll have to just do it on your own. ¯\\_(ツ)_/¯

 I probaly will add some basic commands to add and remove files, so don't worry.